arnog/mathlive/examples/shortcuts/README.md

 the focus on the mathfield, will automatically timeout the shortcuts.

-### MathASCII Inline Shortcuts
+### ASCIIMath Inline Shortcuts
-[MathASCII](https://github.com/asciimath/asciimathml/blob/master/ASCIIMathML.js) defines a series of shortcuts that can be typed with ASCII characters to represent mathematical symbols and expressions.
+[ASCIIMath](https://github.com/asciimath/asciimathml/blob/master/ASCIIMathML.js) defines a series of shortcuts that can be typed with ASCII characters to represent mathematical symbols and expressions.

-The most common MathASCII shortcuts are part of the default inline shortcuts.
+The most common ASCIIMath shortcuts are part of the default inline shortcuts.
-To support additional MathASCII shortcuts, add them to the `inlineShortcuts` setting.
+To support additional ASCIIMath shortcuts, add them to the `inlineShortcuts` setting.

 ```javascript